 5. Once you have a product prototype you're satisfied with, it's time to start gathering the materials and securing the partners needed for production.
 This is also referred to as building your supply chain: the vendors, activities, and resources needed to create a product and get it into a customer's hands.

-6. You should now have a clearer picture of what it will cost to produce your product.
+The new product development process in 7 steps 6.
+You should now have a clearer picture of what it will cost to produce your product.
 Costing is a business analysis process where you take all information gathered to find your cost of goods sold (COGS) and determine a retail price and gross margin.

-7. At this point you've got a profitable and successful product ready for the world.
+The new product development process in 7 steps 7.
+At this point you've got a profitable and successful product ready for the world.
 The last step in this methodology is to introduce your product to the market.
 At this point, a product development team will hand the reins over to marketing for a product launch.

-Product development example In the based-on-a-true-story 2023 film BlackBerry, the founders of Research in Motion (RIM) assemble a crude prototype of their mobile smart phone to accompany a pitch to investors.
+The new product development process in 7 steps Undergraduate Diploma in Business Administration Product development example In the based-on-a-true-story 2023 film BlackBerry, the founders of Research in Motion (RIM) assemble a crude prototype of their mobile smart phone to accompany a pitch to investors.
 Although the final product looked nothing like the first iteration, the prototype serves as a proof of concept and a jumping off point to get funding or test the market.

 Product development became a key part of RIM's (later named BlackBerry) business in the race against Apple, which the company ultimately lost by failing to understand the market and racing to final product without adequate testing.